 Help build your credit

-You may have to make a large interest payment
+You may have to pay deferred interest

 On top of owing deferred interest going back to the beginning of the date of purchase, the credit card company will continue to charge interest until you repay the full amount owed.

 Alternatives to in-store financing

-compare its regular interest rate with that of the furniture store credit card.
-Choose the lower-cost option in case you cannot pay off the balance by the time the promotional 0% interest period is up.
+If you’ve got a credit card offer with a 0% percent introductory rate on purchases, compare its regular interest rate with that of the furniture store credit card.
+Make sure to choose the lower-cost option, in case you cannot pay off the balance by the time the promotional period is up.

 Take out a personal loan